Passive Activism |

 On Learning To Listen

-Lars Schmidt is a multimedia artist, improviser and permaculture designer.
+Lars Schmidt is a multidisciplinary artist, improviser and permaculture designer.

 (MLitt in Fine Arts Practice and Performance, Glasgow School of Arts; Diploma of Applied Permaculture Design)

 His artistic practice meanders through sound art and music, poetry and performance, film, photography, the visual arts and sculpture.